Snehalgjrakas2027/Snehalgjrakas2027/README.md

 ## 🎯 ABOUT ME

-I am a passionate **Computer Science and Engineering student** specializing in **Data Science** at RCOEM, with a strong academic record of **8.8/10 CGPA** and a relentless drive to transform raw data into actionable insights.
+I am a passionate **Computer Science and Engineering student** specializing in **Data Science** at RCOEM, with a strong academic record and a relentless drive to transform raw data into actionable insights.
 My journey in technology is defined by a commitment to building scalable, reliable, and high-performance data infrastructure solutions that solve real-world problems.

 With expertise spanning **data processing, cloud computing, machine learning, and advanced visualization**, I have successfully delivered projects that achieved **85% forecasting accuracy** in inventory management, **30% faster trend analysis** in financial systems, and **78% efficiency improvements** in AI-powered desktop automation.
 My work demonstrates not just technical proficiency, but a deep understanding of how technology can create measurable business impact.